TylerIsCoding/TylerIsCoding.com/restaurant/README.md

 - Leveraged browser caching to improve page load time for repeat visitors
 - Used Google PageSpeed Insights, GTMetrix, etc. to measure and analyze website performance and identify opportunities for optimization.

-My website is a pretty light webpage, so I really did not find it necessary to do any of these things.
+Paterro's Kitchen is a pretty light webpage, so I really did not find it necessary to do any of these things.
 The page loads fine on any computer or device that I have tested it on.
 </p>
 <br>
 <h2>Lessons Learned</h2>